timani/technical-interview/docs/01-Getting-Started.md

 - **Apache/Nginx**: In order to perform nginx access log analysis with goaccess locally the logger will require the program to be installed.
-- **MySQL**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.alysis with goaccess locally the logger will require the program to be installed.
+- **MySQL/MariaDB**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.alysis with goaccess locally the logger will require the program to be installed.
 - **PHP**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant